Being Barnard Violence Prevention Program

 To schedule a one-on-one appointment, or inquire about student group support, email beingbarnard@barnard.edu

-To request a workshop, submit the Google form at least two weeks in advance of the requested workshop date.
+To request a workshop, submit the Google form at least two weeks prior to the requested workshop date.

 Resources